barron-a/password-generator/README.md

 ## Description

 Barron's Password Generator is a web app that allows a user to generate a random password between 8 and 128 characters.
-The user is prompted to include or exclude certain types of characters (lower case letters, upper case letters, numbers, and special characters)
+The user is prompted to include or exclude certain types of characters (lower case letters, upper case letters, numbers, and special characters).
+After each prompt, the user response is validated.
+Once all prompts are completed, the user is provided with a password based on their selected criteria.

 ## Visuals